cyclus/cycamore/news/decom_reactor.rst

 **Added:** None

-**Changed:** A retired reactor will now decommission itself if it is retired and the decommission condition is met.
+**Changed:** A reactor will now decommission itself if it is retired and the decommission condition is met.

 **Deprecated:** None